-We also note that our study differs from other studies of the impact of ratings changes on own country spreads, e.g., Cantor and Packer (1996), and Reisen and von Maltzan (1999).
-One potential limitation of studying own country effects is that the 'event-window' may be contaminated by other events, i.e., ratings changes in other countries.
-The importance of considering events in other countries is highlighted by Kaminski and Reinhart (1999), among others.
-Indeed, in our data more than two-thirds of the ratings events occur within 30 days of each other - the typical window length for studies that examine own country spreads.
-If spillovers exist, the measured own-country effect will be a function of these other events within the window.
+Our study differs from other studies of the impact of ratings changes on own country spreads, e.g., Cantor and Packer (1996), and Reisen and von Maltzan (1999).
+One potential limitation of studying own country effects is that the 'event window' may be contaminated by other events, i.e., ratings changes in other countries, which can amplify the effect on spreads.